magic-jojo/tracker/docs/ConfigDB.md

 	    return (globe + "/" + llEscapeURL(region) +"/" + posx + "/" + posy + "/" + posz);
 	}

+Searching for a location being removed in this is simple, as the home region name is a proper subset of the SLURL.
+If the entire region name matches, it is safe to assume the region is a match.
+This isn't strictly true, but should suffice for keeping cows safe.

 ## GetConfiguration(avid) ##